 To apply, you must enter the ENSG's "Diplôme d'ingénieur" either in 1st year after a concours d'entrée or a Bachelor, or in 2nd year after a M1.

-Master 2 STPE / GEIR information
+Pathway 2: Master 2 STPE / GN information

 As compared to the ENSG engineering degree, the M2 degree is more research oriented: